Freewallet Review 2021 - Is It Safe?

 I know Coinbase is rather naff, but at least they let you send coins for free to other Coinbase customers.
 Freewallet also offer free transfers to other Freewallet customers (and has a larger selection of coins and tokens).— Simon Breedon ⛏🇬🇧⚡️ (@SBreedon) August 28, 2020

 When sending Bitcoin to a third-party wallet, the user is free to choose one of the four fee options (the higher the fee, the faster is transaction).

 Is Freewallet Safe?

-We have already made a security measures review of Freewallet, but we should understand how safe this platform practically is.
+Before starting to use any platform we should understand how safe this platform is.
 As the cryptocurrency sphere is still a point of attraction of numerous fraudsters, it is important to figure out if Freewallet is really a trustworthy service.
 Does it provide a decent security level?
 Which potential issues should be taken into account?

 Is Freewallet a Scam?